ntodorovic96/genomics-mRNA-project/README.md

 After mapping the reads to a BAM file with a reference genome, the python program HTSeq was used to count the reads.
 To begin, a Conda virtual environment (VE) was set up with all of the dependencies and necessary packages to run HTSeq (main/additional-commands/create-conda).
 Subsequently, HTSeq was run in the conda VE, using the WTC2.srt.bam sorted BAM file, and GCF_000182965.3_ASM18296v3_genomic.gtf GTF file as inputs (main/scripts/htseq.SBATCH).
 The generated output file was the text file WTC2_htseq-count.txt.

 # Differential Expression Analysis
+All of the 6 HTseq read count files from each biological replicate in thiamine-present and thiamine absent conditions (WTA2_htseqCount, WTB2_htseqCount, WTC2_htseqCount, WTA1_htseqCount, WTB1_htseqCount, WTC1_htseqCount) were then inputted into a DESeq R script (main/scripts/DESeq_script.R).

+DESeq made a dataset from all the HTseq count data and filtered for the relevant genes with more than 10 reads across samples.
+The reference condition to base the fold change in the differential expression analysis was set to the thiamine-present condition, and each experimental group and replicate was separated based on two principle components into a principle component analysis (PCA) plot.
+Finally, the data was filtered down further to a set of differentially expressed genes with at least 2-fold increase in expression and an adjusted p-value of less than 0.05.
+These genes were then graphed on a volcano plot.

+# Results